oblanch/PescoidProject/README.md

 * Mesoderm differentiation with feedback mechanisms
 * Mechanical force balance with active stresses

 The simulation is implemented using FEniCS for finite element PDE solving.
-CMA-ES is used for parameter optimization to fit the model to reference data.
+Both a semi-brute force grid-search and CMA-ES are used for parameter optimization to fit the model to reference data.

 ## Installation
 This package utilizes [legacy FENICS](https://fenicsproject.org/download/archive/).
 To install an appropriate environment: